pivotal/docs-tap/uninstall.hbs.md

-# Uninstall Tanzu Application Platform
+# Uninstall Tanzu Application Platform by using Tanzu CLI

-This document describes how to uninstall Tanzu Application Platform packages from the Tanzu Application Platform package repository.
+This document describes how to uninstall Tanzu Application Platform packages from the Tanzu Application Platform package repository by using Tanzu CLI.

 To uninstall Tanzu Application Platform: